 Fruits and vegetables are an important part of human diet, providing the necessary macro- and macronutrients our bodies use to function properly.1

-While most people feel they should be eating more fruits and vegetables, there are considerate variations in dietary guidelines around the world on how much is enough to reap the health benefits from their consumption.
+While most people feel they should be eating more fruits and vegetables, there are considerable variations in dietary guidelines around the world on how much is enough to reap the health benefits from their consumption.

-The purpose of this 2021 study was to determine the optimal intake of fruits and vegetables for health maintenance and disease prevention.
+The purpose of this study was to determine the optimal intake of fruits and vegetables for health maintenance and disease prevention.

 The Study

-This study was conducted by the researchers from Harvard T. H. Chan School of Public Health in Boston, MA.
-They shared their findings in the Circulation journal of the American Heart Association.
+This study was carried out by a team of researchers from the Harvard T.H.
+Chan School of Public Health in Boston, Massachusetts.
+Their findings were published in the Circulation journal of the American Heart Association.

 The Results